zhonghan721/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-## <br/><span style="text-decoration:underline; font-size:29px"><strong>Editing the data file</strong></span>
+## <br/><span style="text-decoration:underline; font-size:29px"><strong>Editing the data files</strong></span>

-HomeBoss stores your data in three JSON files, namely `[JAR file location]/data/authentication.json`, `[JAR file location]/data/addressbook.json` (containing the customer database) and `[JAR file location]/data/deliverybook.json` (containing the delivery database).
+HomeBoss stores your data in three JSON files, namely
+* `[JAR file location]/data/authentication.json` (containing the authentication data)
+* `[JAR file location]/data/addressbook.json` (containing the
+Customer database)
+* `[JAR file location]/data/deliverybook.json` (containing the Delivery database).

 Advanced users are welcome to update the data by editing the data files directly.
+However, please note that we do not provide support for any issues that arise from this.

 <br/>

 <box type="warning" background-color="#f2dede" border-color="#ebccd1" icon=":exclamation:">

+**Warning:**
-**Warning:** If either the `addressbook.json` or `deliverybook.json` data file is edited and contain invalid data as a result, HomeBoss will discard the entire data file and start with an empty data file on the next application run. (e.g., If `deliverybook.json` contains invalid data, the entire
+* If either the `addressbook.json` or `deliverybook.json` data file is edited and contain invalid data as a result, HomeBoss will discard the entire data file and start with an empty data file on the next application run.

-Delivery database will be reset on the next application run.
-However, if `deliverybook.json` contains invalid data while the `addressbook.json` remains untouched and valid, the Customer database will remain unaffected.)
+  * If `deliverybook.json` contains invalid data while the `addressbook.json` remains untouched and valid, the Customer database will remain unaffected.

+   * On the other hand, if `addressbook.json` contains invalid data, regardless of the validity of the data in `deliverybook.json`, both the Customer and Delivery database will be completely reset on the next application run since the Delivery database is dependent on the Customer database.

+* It's not recommended to edit the `authentication.json` data file directly as it may result in the inability to log in to your account and other unintended effects.

 </box>